Why Dogs Need Heartworm Protection Year-Round

 She also points out that a drought can help certain species because their predators and competitors die from lack of water.

-(Here's a fun but frightening factoid for Halloween: Mosquitos are such tough suckers, they can fly through rain unscathed!)
+(Here's a fun but frightening factoid: Mosquitos are such tough suckers, they can fly through rain unscathed!)

 The American Heartworm Society recommends that people protect their pets against heartworms year-round.